Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 Which reference data element to change (PIN or PUK), the current reference value, and the new value.

-Both the PIN and PUK are allowed to be 6 to 8 characters.
+The PIN is allowed to be 6 to 8 ASCII characters (6 to 8 bytes in length).
+For YubiKeys with firmware versions prior to 5.7, the PUK is allowed to be any character in the `0x00` -
+`0xFF` range for a total length of 8 bytes.
+For YubiKeys with firmware version 5.7 and above, the PUK is allowed to be any character in the `0x00` -
+`0x7F` range for a total length of 8 Unicode code points.

 ### Output